Karl Eggerth

-After heart disease causing a "brief, painful illness" Karl junior passed away on March 30, 1888, and was interred at the Vienna Central Cemetery in the family grave.
+After heart disease causing a "brief, painful illness" Karl junior died on March 30, 1888, and was interred at the Vienna Central Cemetery in the family grave.
 He never completed his medical studies.

 Collections

 Eggerth cultivated relationships with many lichenologists of his time, which included his acquisition of a large part of August von Krempelhuber's Europäischen Flechten (European Lichens).